NanYoMy/cmmas/README.md

 - [cross_modality_registration_network](./proj/learn2attreg.py): Performs the registration of cross-modality medical images.
 - [labelfusion_network](./proj/labelintensityfusionnet.py): Calculates the weight of  registered atlases  for label fusion.

+## acknowledgement
+This project is largely based on the "labreg", "simpleitk", "antspy" repositories.

 ## Contact
 If you have any problems, create a new Issue, or directly email me at moon_well@live.cn